vmartuniyk/recenzia/README.md

 - [gridsome-remark-classes](https://gridsome.org/plugins/@noxify/gridsome-remark-classes) Gridsome Remark plugin to add css classes to any element
 - [gridsome-remark-table-align](https://gridsome.org/plugins/@noxify/gridsome-remark-table-align) Gridsome Remark plugin move the `table` align defintion to the `tableCell` definition.

-## Install

-### 1. Install Gridsome CLI tool if you don't have

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-blog https://github.com/noxify/gridsome-starter-casper-v3` to install gridsome with this starter
-2. `cd my-blog` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌